waleed318/Golang-getting-started/README.md

 - 🌱 Golang is statically typed but feels like dynamic(e.g you don't have to specify the variable's datatype)

 - 👯 Golang does not strictly support object orientation but it has lightweight OOP
+    - 💼 Go lang has methods to implement Object oriented Programming
+    - 🥢 Go Methods are similar to go functions with minor difference
+    - 🔧 Methods Contain a reciever argument in it

 - 🤝 Golang has concurrency which makes him faster than any other language